schulle4u/yellow-extensions-schulle4u/include/README.md

 `location` = The location for included page content (example: `/about/`).
 `mode` = page display mode (full or teaser, default: full)

-This plugin is useful to e.g. create teasers for page overviews.
+This extension is useful to e.g. create teasers for page overviews.
 The `teaser` mode looks for a `[--more--]` tag as page break, while `full` mode includes the complete page content.

 ## Example